 In the U.S., veterinary school lasts for four years with at least one year being dedicated to clinical rotations.
 Upon completion of veterinary school, graduates must pass a national board examination before being eligible to practice veterinary medicine as a DVM plus a state board exam for the state in which they wish to practice.

 Only 28 veterinary medical colleges exist in the United States – many fewer in existence than medical schools.
 Consequently, competition is quite intense.
-The average veterinary student has an undergraduate GPA of 3.5 or more and a GRE score of 1350.
+In the last published statistics for the Virginia-Maryland Regional College of Veterinary Medicine, nearly 1900 studies applied for 124 just spots.

 Furthermore, state veterinary colleges are allowed to give priority to in-state residents for the few positions that do exist, leaving only a few spots for outstanding out-of-state applicants.
 Consequently, students at Radford University are strongly encouraged to apply to the veterinary school within their state of residence.

 Some newly accredited veterinarians (about 40% in 2008) choose to pursue post-doctoral residencies in more specific fields before moving into private practice or other permanent jobs.
 Specialized programs are numerous, and might include: zoo and wildlife medicine, dentistry, chiropractic medicine, endocrinology, oncology, opthamology, and neurology.
 Given the acknowledged shortage of veterinarians working in government positions, these post-doctoral experiences are becoming more appealing to veterinary students in recent years.

 In order to practice veterinary medicine, graduates in the DVM program also must pass the North American Veterinary Licensing Examination (NAVLE).
 Those who wish to go into private practice must also pass a state board examination for the state in which they plan to practice.